Loser (Tame Impala song): Background and promotion

 On 25 August 2025, NME reported that Tame Impala had "seemingly announced" a new single titled "Loser" after the project's official channels shared imagery and posters bearing the title and "9.3".
 Rolling Stone Australia subsequently covered similar posters spotted in multiple cities and described the date as indicating a 3 September release.
 Additional outlets relayed the teaser from Instagram Stories and street posters.
 Speaking to Belgium's Studio Brussel radio, Kevin Parker stated that the song was inspired by Turkish rock musician Barış Manço.

 Release

 The song was released on 3 September 2025.
 An accompanying music video for "Loser", directed by Sam Kristofski and starring Joe Keery (also known as Djo), premiered alongside the song.
+Alternative rock singer Beck also makes a cameo easter egg appearance in the video, as a nod to his 1993 hit song also titled "Loser".
 On 4 September 2025, Tame Impala officially announced a fifth studio album, Deadbeat.

+On 23 September 2026, it was announced that a remix of the song by the American electronic band Fcukers was releasing that Friday.

+Live performances and usage

+Tame Impala performed the song on his 2025–2027 Deadbeat Tour.

+The song appeared in the 2026 film Spider-Man: Brand New Day.
+It also impacted US contemporary hit radio stations on 8 August 2026 as the second US single from Deadbeat, following "Dracula".